motion/orbit/notes/beliefs.md

   - Need to figure out good strategy for mobile
 - Need to have good story for larger companies
   - May need to see about doing some cloud stuff

+# Jun 25th

+Talked to Rahul (Uber), Jeff (Deloitte), Ariel (Hulu):

+- They have issues with internal search
+- They built their own custom intranet systems (DeloitteNet)
+- Rahul thinks Docs especially seeing updates is the hardest
+  - he consistently has to keep 10 tabs open to track docs
+- Rahul also thinks after that hooking into APIs would be best
+  - this is actually a huge advantage for Orbit, building a custom API search integration doesn't seem easy with a big cloud or on prem service, even if only for feedback loop of development.
+Plus firewall issues.
+  - We can basically let them query whatever endpoint they want and return it in a format we set up to help us rank.
+- Jeff and Ariel both hate the intranets but didn't get too much more from them, it's perhaps a minor positive that they seem pretty interested overall.